Jesuits: Habit and dress

-Historically, a Jesuit-style cassock which the Jesuits call Soutane became "standard issue": it is similar to a robe which is wrapped around the body and was tied with a cincture, rather than the customary buttoned front.
+The traditional Jesuit-style cassock, called a "soutane" is similar to a robe which is wrapped around the body and was tied with a cincture, rather than the customary buttoned front cassock worn by diocesan priests.
 A tuftless biretta (only diocesan clergy wore tufts) and a ferraiolo (cape) completed the look.

-Today, most Jesuits in the United States wear the clerical collar and black clothing of ordinary priests.
+Today, most Jesuits in the United States wear the clerical collar and black clothing of diocesan priests while most Jesuits in Europe are dressed in civilian clothes.

 Controversies

+Slavery

+Jesuit scholar Andrew Dial has calculated that the Jesuits owned more than 20,000 slaves worldwide in 1760, the great majority of them in the Americas.
+The Jesuits in some places protected the indigenous people of the Americas from slavers, notably the Guaraní in South America, but in other places they enslaved indigenous people after "just wars" in which indigenous people who resisted European colonization were defeated.

+The Jesuits also participated in the Atlantic slave trade, working thousands of African slaves on their large plantations scattered throughout the Americas.
+Antoine Lavalette, a slave-owning French Jesuit in Martinique, accumulated large debts which he was unable to pay, which led to the banning of the Jesuits in France in 1764.

+In the United States, tobacco plantations utilizing African-American slave labor in Maryland and other states supported Jesuit institutions such as Georgetown University, from which were infamously sold 272 slaves in 1838.

+In the 16th century, Jesuits were also complicit in the Portuguese trade in enslaved East Asians.
+In other parts of Europe, slaves were probably employed in Jesuit schools and institutions.

+The Jesuits justified their ownership of slaves and participation in the slave trade as a means of converting slaves to Catholicism.
+"Enslaved people...were a captive audience for evangelization."

 Power-seeking

 The Monita Secreta (Secret Instructions of the Jesuits), published in 1612 and in 1614 in Kraków, is alleged to have been written by Claudio Acquaviva, the fifth general of the society, but was probably written by former Jesuit Jerome Zahorowski.
 It purports to describe the methods to be adopted by Jesuits for the acquisition of greater power and influence for the society and for the Catholic Church.
 The Catholic Encyclopedia states the book is a forgery, fabricated to ascribe a sinister reputation to the Society of Jesus.